LoopKit/LoopCaregiver/fastlane/testflight.md

 ## Save 6 Secrets

-You require 6 Secrets (alphanumeric items) to use the GitHub build method and if you use the GitHub method to build more than LoopCaregiver, e.g., Loop or Loop Follow, you will use the same 6 Secrets for each app you build with this method.
+You require 6 Secrets (alphanumeric items) to use the GitHub build method, and if you use the GitHub method to build more than LoopCaregiver, e.g., Loop or Loop Follow, you will use the same 6 Secrets for each app you build with this method.
 Each secret is identified below by `ALL_CAPITAL_LETTER_NAMES`.

 * Four Secrets are from your Apple Account
 * Two Secrets are from your GitHub account